Sanatdey/jwoc_website/about-git/git.md

-tose two pdf are enough to learn git
+# those two pdf are enough to learn git